nrrb/divvy-bikes/README.md

 Let's exclude young bikes and only consider those that have been on 20 trips or more (this is totally arbitrary).
 Bike [1787](https://github.com/tothebeat/divvy-bikes/blob/master/trips_by_bike/1787.csv) stands out with 51 trips and 65 unique stations.
 This is better than the theoretical maximum number of unique stations with rebalancing so this bike must have been rebalanced at least 13 times.

-If we exclude bikes these cheating bikes and only consider those that haven't been rebalanced then we find bike [2592](https://github.com/tothebeat/divvy-bikes/blob/master/trips_by_bike/2592.csv) that has been on 45 trips and been to 46 unique stations in that time.
+If we exclude these cheating bikes and only consider those that haven't been rebalanced, then we find bike [2592](https://github.com/tothebeat/divvy-bikes/blob/master/trips_by_bike/2592.csv) has been on 45 trips and been to 46 unique stations in that time.

 ## What bike has the longest average trip distance?